glennputra04/smartverse/README.md

-# PPT Summarizer APP
+# NeuroNote Application

-FastAPI-based backend service that extracts text from PowerPoint (.pptx) files and generates AI-based summaries using HuggingFace Transformers.
+FastAPI-based backend service with laravel frontend that extracts text from PowerPoint (.pptx) files and generates AI-based summaries using HuggingFace Transformers.

+## Objectives
+-
+-
+-

 ---